New Plays from Finland

 “I have just one wish in life.
 And that is that I could be ordinary, just a normal person.
 And that my family would be ordinary too, just a normal family.
 That we wouldn’t stand out from the crowd, that we’d be ordinary, really, just normal.”

-The Finland depicted in The Phantom of Normality consists of a diversity of absurd characters, all in pursuit of normality.
+The play contains a diversity of absurd characters, all in pursuit of normality.
 People become incapable of living, when they constantly have to consider what others think of them.
 Being completely normal is of paramount importance - on no account should you be the Other that differs from everyone else.
 The Finland presented in the play is melancholic and taciturn, counterbalanced by a tragicomic and mundane cavalcade of characters.

 Nordic Drama Corner Ltd